13-Peripherals

 Apple Personal Modem 300/1200

-In 1984, Apple released a modem with its own name on it: The Apple Personal Modem 300/1200.
-This was an external modem, using a direct connection to the phone line (instead of the older acoustic coupler), but was more expensive than similar products of the time.
-It was designed to work on serial ports on either Apple II computers or the Macintosh.
+The following year they company introduced the Apple Personal Modem for $399, which worked at 300 or 1200 baud, but was more expensive than similar products of the time.
 By the later 1980s it was no longer in production, as the company had moved on to internal modems that were Macintosh-specific.

 INPUT DEVICES